 As we age, it is perfectly normal to start worrying about who will care for you and whether you will be able to afford the cost of nursing home care.
 It is equally important to explore your options for protecting your assets and making sure that you are taken care of the way you want to be.

-As an estate planning attorney at Russell Manning Attorney at Law, I help clients in Corpus Christi, Texas, and all across the Coastal Bend area devise a plan for how they will pay for nursing home care without losing their wealth or assets.
+As an estate planning attorney at Russell Manning Law PLLC, I help clients in Corpus Christi, Texas, and all across the Coastal Bend area devise a plan for how they will pay for nursing home care without losing their wealth or assets.
 I help people explore their Medicaid trust options in South Texas, including Aransas, Live Oak, Bee, Jim Wells, Nueces, Kleberg, and Victoria counties.

 Many people think Medicaid and Medicare are the same things.
 However, these two programs are different, though there are similarities between them.
 While Medicare is a federal program, Medicaid programs are administered on a state level.